Eccella Smiles

-Periodontal Therapy in Jacksonville FL
+Periodontal Therapy in Jacksonville Beach, FL

 According to the American Academy of Periodontology, gum disease is the single most common disease in the United States, affecting approximately 64.7 million Americans.
 That’s more than half of adults aged 30 and over, and the statistics only grow higher in patients over the age of 65.
 It is also the leading cause of tooth loss in America.
 Like heart disease, gum disease can be accurately described as a silent killer.
 This is because it is correlated with a broad range of potentially fatal illnesses and complications.
 Early diagnosis and consistent treatment of periodontal disease are the two key factors in reducing the patient’s risk of associated health conditions, including heart disease, pancreatic cancer, premature birth, Alzheimer’s disease, stroke, respiratory illnesses, and more.